Wix’s Development Frameworks

 A Wix app’s functionality is based on a set of extensions that are added to a site, for example, a dashboard page, a site widget or specific backend logic.
 You can build each of these extensions using one or more of Wix’s development frameworks.

 It’s important to understand that no matter which framework you start with, you can always continue developing your app using any of the other frameworks.
 Your app can contain multiple extensions, each built with a different framework.
+Because of this, Wix-managed and self-managed describe how an individual extension is built and hosted, not necessarily a whole app.
 In fact, there are several use cases that require multiple frameworks in the same app.
 Learn more about the frameworks you can use to build each type of extension.

 Summary